maxmind/MaxMind-DB-Reader-php/README.md

 extension=maxminddb.so
 ```

-Note: You may need to install the PHP development package on your OS such as php5-dev for Debian-based systems or php-devel for RedHat/Fedora-based ones.
+Note: You may need to install the PHP development package on your OS such as
+php5-dev for Debian-based systems or php-devel for RedHat/Fedora-based ones.

+## 128-bit Integer Support ##

+The MaxMind DB format includes 128-bit unsigned integer as a type.
+Although
+no MaxMind-distributed database currently makes use of this type, both the
+pure PHP reader and the C extension support this type.
+The pure PHP reader
+requires gmp or bcmath to read databases with 128-bit unsigned integers.

+The integer is currently returned as a hexadecimal string (prefixed with "0x")
+by the C extension and a decimal string (no prefix) by the pure PHP reader.
+Any change to make the reader implementations always return either a
+hexadecimal or decimal representation of the integer will NOT be considered a
+breaking change.

 ## Support ##